-Accounts receivable consist of amounts due to the Company resulting from the Company's licensing arrangements, reagent sales and grant programs.
-Receivables are stated net of an allowance for doubtful accounts, if deemed necessary based on the Company's evaluation of collectability using specific identification of account balances and historical information regarding write-offs.
+Accounts receivable are stated net of an allowance for doubtful accounts, if deemed necessary based on the Company's evaluation of collectability using specific identification of account balances, the credit profile and financial condition of its customers and historical information regarding write-offs.
 Account balances are charged off against the allowance when the potential for recovery is considered remote.
-The Company has not recorded an allowance for doubtful accounts as of December 31, 2017 or 2016.
+The Company did not record an allowance for doubtful accounts as of December 31, 2018 or 2017.